 An employee may be reluctant to come forward to report or complain about sexual harassment in the workplace.
 Why?
 Fear of retaliation.
 Retaliation is when an employer punishes an employee for trying to put a stop to sex harassment whether by filing an internal report or a formal charge with the EEOC.
 If an employer fires, demotes, reassigns or threatens any negative employment consequence because an employee tries to protect his or her rights under Title VII, it may be unlawful retaliation.

 Lawyers Help Employees Recover Monetary Damages for Workplace Sexual Harassment

 If you have experienced unlawful sexual harassment at work, you may have recourse.
-Contact New York’s leading employment discrimination attorneys at Leeds Brown to find out how to proceed to protect your interests.
+Contact New York’s leading employment discrimination attorneys to find out how to proceed to protect your interests.
 You may be able to file a claim with the EEOC or corresponding New York state agency for sex harassment as well as retaliation.
 You may be entitled to recover monetary damages in addition to back pay and benefits you lost because of the unlawful discrimination.
 We won’t know until we hear the facts of your particular case.